 Figure 2: Median background flux across all targets on a given CCD in each camera.
 The changes are caused by variations in the orientation and distance of the Earth and Moon.
 2 Data Anomaly Flags See the SDPDD (§9) for a list of data quality flags and the associated binary values used for TESS data, and the TESS Instrument Handbook for a more detailed description of each flag.
-The following flags were not used in Sector 58: bits 1, 2 and 9 (Attitude Tweak, Safe Mode, and Discontinuity).
+The following flags were not used in Sector 61: bits 1, 2 and 9 (Attitude Tweak, Safe Mode, and Discontinuity).
 Cadences marked with bits 3, 4, 6, and 12 (Coarse Point, Earth Point, Reaction Wheel Desaturation Event, and Straylight) were marked based on spacecraft telemetry.
 Cadences marked with bits 2 and 4 (Safe Mode and Earth Point) have timestamps and data marked with NULL in the target-pixel files and light curve files.
-Note that just after the data downlinks near apogee (the midpoint of each orbit), no Reaction Wheel Desaturation Event flags were marked because the desaturation event takes place before data collection resumes.
-However, inspection of the data shows that the spacecraft pointing is still settling for 20 to 60 seconds after data collection resumes.
-These cadences are marked with bit 8 (Manual Exclude, described below).
-In future data releases, these cadences will be marked as Reaction Wheel Desaturation Events.
+Note that just after the data downlinks near apogee (midpoint of each orbit), the space-craft pointing is still settling for 20 to 60 seconds after data collection resumes.
+Cadences during this time are marked with bit 8 (Manual Exclude, described below).
 Cadences marked with bit 5 and 10 (Argabrightening Events and Impulsive Outlier) were identified by the SPOC pipeline.
 Bit 5 marks a sudden change in the background measurements.
-In practice, bit 5 flags are caused by rapidly changing glints and unstable Earth/Moon angles for Sector 58 (O123 + O124), Ecl.
-Dec. = +55.52022-10-29 16:55:26 to 2022-11-26 19:38:38 UTC
+In practice, bit 5 flags are caused by rapidly changing glints and unstable pointing at times near momentum dumps.
+Bit 10 marks an outlier identified by PDC and omitted from the cotrending procedure.
+The 20-second data mode includes cadences marked with bit 7 and 11 (Cosmic Ray in Optimal Aperture and Cosmic Ray in Collateral Pixel).
+These flags indicate cadences affected by cosmic rays that are removed by the pipeline, and can be found in both the TPF and LC files.
+The data provided in the archive products are corrected for cosmic rays, and a FITS table extension in the TPF and Collateral Pixel File details the cosmic rays identified and removed by the pipeline at the pixel level.
+Cadences marked with bit 8 (Manual Exclude) are ignored by PDC, TPS, and DV for Earth/Moon angles for Sector 61 (O129 + O130), Ecl.
+Dec. = -55.5 2023-01-18 08:34:26 to 2023-02-12 20:48:43 UTC